rsyslog/rsyslog/source/configuration/modules/omlibdbi.rst

 ---------

 The following sample writes all syslog messages to the database "syslog_db" on mysqlserver.example.com.
-The server is MySQL and being accessed under the account of "user" with password "pwd".
+The server is MariaDB/MySQL and being accessed under the account of "user" with password "pwd".

 .. code-block:: none